FanWangEcon/CodeDynaAsset/README.md

 This is a work-in-progress [website](https://fanwangecon.github.io/CodeDynaAsset/) of code for solving several infinite horizon exogenously incomplete dynamic assets models.
-Materials gathered from various [papers](https://fanwangecon.github.io/research) on financial access with fixed costs, discrete and continuous asset choice grids and other features.
+This website provides solution algorithms for *A Choice Amongst Many: Household Borrowing in a Setting with Multiple Providers* ([Townsend](http://www.robertmtownsend.net/) and [Wang](https://fanwangecon.github.io/) 2019).
+The algorithm specific to this paper is shown in section 6 below.
+Sections 1 through 5 develop step by step the solution algorithm used in section 6.

 Generally, looped, vectorized, and optimized-vectorized implementations of the same solution algorithm with tabular, graphical and profiling results are shown.
 Looped codes are shown for clarity, vectorized codes are shown for speed.
 Codes are designed to not require special hardware or explicit parallelization.
 Codes tested on Windows 10 with [Matlab 2019a](https://www.mathworks.com/company/newsroom/mathworks-announces-release-2019a-of-matlab-and-simulink.html) for replicability.
 Please contact [FanWangEcon](https://fanwangecon.github.io/) for problems.